 Animals being held for resolution of a legal case

 Injured animals and other reasons

 By law, animals running at large in Williamson County are impounded.
 If a tag or microchip is present, the owner is contacted.
 Pets are held for 5 days before evaluation and disposition.
 Dog owners who claim impounded pets that have been running at large are subject to fines and penalties that escalate in severity with each violation.

 Officers conduct field investigations of all reported dog bites, and may legally impound the pet for up to 10 days pending resolution of all possible health issues.

 Owners must produce valid medical records of rabies vaccinations or be subject to fines.
-Repeat offenders may be classified as vicious and action may be taken to remove them from the owner to protect the public.

 Abuse & Neglect